lumapps/customizations-api-doc/docs/javascript/use-cases.md

 }
 ```

+**IMPORTANT:** This is just an example on how to use the Side navigation use case component.
+This is not a full working example, and adjustements might be needed for making this solution work on all pages while considering other LumApps use cases.
+You might encounter scenarios where the side navigation is overlapped with other components, and further CSS or JS code might be needed.

 ## Displaying a modal welcome window

 In order to display a message that shows up when the user enters the site, you can use a Dialog in order to get the user's attention right away, and display a message at the center of the page.
 For that, you can use the `Dialog` component in combination with the `RawHTML` component.
 A good use of this Dialog is to display on boarding messages to users that have never used your platform.